nextpyp/pyp/docs/workshop/dhvi_day3.rst

 .. nextpyp:: What we learned today
   :collapsible: open

-  * How to persorm sub-volume averaging for ab-initio structure determination
+  * How to perform sub-volume averaging for ab-initio structure determination

-  * How to import particle coordinates and alignments
+  * How to import particle coordinates and alignments into ``nextPYP``

-  * How to improve map resolution using constrained single-particle tomography
+  * How to improve map resolution using the CSPT refinement framework

-  ``nextPYP`` also supports many other refinement-related tasks inclduing building shape masks, as well as routines for per-particle CTF refinement and 3D classification that directly use raw 2D particle projections to achieve improved accuracy.
+  ``nextPYP`` supports many other refinement-related tasks including building shape masks, per-particle CTF refinement, 3D classification, etc.

   :doc:`On day 4<dhvi_day4>` we will demonstrate ``nextPYP``'s functionality for post-processing and on-the-fly data processing.